A Deep Neural Network for SSVEP-based Brain-Computer Interfaces: Proposed Solution: A DNN Architecture

 \subsubsection{First layer for harmonics (sub-bands) combination}

 Under the stimulation by the target character flickering at the frequency $f_y$, the contributions of the harmonics to the generation of the SSVEP signal might vary from one harmonic to another.
 For example, a lower order harmonic generally has a larger magnitude compared to a higher degree one \cite{cca-jfpm}.
-Nevertheless, since the higher order harmonics tend to be less (for example, compared to the alpha band around $10$ Hz) interfered with other ongoing brain activities, they tend to manifest perhaps surprisingly a relatively high signal-to-noise ratio (SNR) \cite{ssvepsnr} (as we also observe by inspection in the spectrum example of Fig. \ref{fig:bcisystem} in the case of the stimulation frequency $10$ Hz up to the $3$rd degree).
+Nevertheless, since the higher order harmonics tend to be less (for example, compared to the alpha band around $10$ Hz) interfered with other ongoing brain activities, they tend to manifest perhaps surprisingly a relatively high SNR \cite{ssvepsnr} (as we also observe by inspection in the spectrum example of Fig. \ref{fig:bcisystem} in the case of the stimulation frequency $10$ Hz up to the $3$rd degree).
 We also refer to the study \cite{ssvepsnr} for a general SNR investigation of SSVEP harmonics.
-However, it is not straightforward to assess which harmonic is more informative in the SSVEP classification, and hence how to normalize in the spectrum across the harmonics could be a fairly difficult task (although such a normalization is certainly required).
-This issue is handled in the literature by processing several sub-bands (such that each sub-band is designed to include only a certain set of harmonics) of the SSVEP spectrum separately, but then the results are fused in a rule based manner or are fused based on a fairly restrictive model, e.g., \cite{filterbank-cca,cca-jfpm,Hierarchical-CORRCA}.
+However, it is not straightforward to assess which harmonic is more informative in the SSVEP classification, and hence how to normalize in the spectrum across the harmonics could be a fairly difficult task.
+This issue is handled in the literature by processing several sub-bands of the SSVEP spectrum separately, but then the results are fused in a rule based manner or are fused based on a fairly restrictive model, e.g., \cite{filterbank-cca,cca-jfpm}.
 Therefore, how to choose the weight of a certain harmonic is not sufficiently addressed in the literature due to their manual handling.